 - We charge $25 for the first night and $10 each subsequent night.
 Half price for any additional pets.

-- Note: Emotional Support Animals or Comfort Animals: While these animals are often used as emotional therapy animals, they are not considered service animals under the ADA.
+- Note: Emotional Support Animals or Comfort Animals: While these animals are often used as emotional therapy animals, they are not considered service animals under the American Disability Act.
 A pet fee will be charged.

 - We require a copy of a valid rabies vaccination certificate for your pet.

-- If you leave your room, your pet goes with you unless caged/crated.
+- If you leave your room, your pet goes with you unless crated.
 We’ll need your cell phone on record when you go out.